cloudify-cosmo/getcloudify.org/guide/3.2/agents-packager.md

 * Creates a virtualenv using the python binary of your choice.
 * Installs the required modules into the virtualenv.
+* Validates that all required modules were installed.
-* Creates a tar file from the virtualenv.
+* Creates a tar file containing the virtualenv.

 {%note title=Note%}
 The tool will create a tar file to be used with Cloudify's [agent installer plugin](plugin-linux-agent-installer.html).
 For other agent installer implementations, a different type of agent might be required.